anindox8/2D-RetinaNet-for-Prostate-Localization-in-mpMRI/README.md

-# 2D RetinaNet for Prostate Detection in mpMRI
+# 2D RetinaNet for Prostate Localization in mpMRI

 **Problem Statement**: Localization of the prostate (healthy or with benign/malignant tumors) in multi-parametric MRI scans (T2W, DWI *with high b-value*, ADC).